MohamedShokir/RAGWebApp/README.md

 # Enhanced RAG System

 This project is an advanced Retrieval-Augmented Generation (RAG) system built with Streamlit, LangChain, and Ollama.
-It is allowing users to upload documents  and query them to get an accurate results based on the context of the uploaded document.
+It is allowing users to upload documents and query them to get accurate and reliable results based on the context of the uploaded document.

 ## 🌟 Features